 At Priory Wellbeing Centre Dubai, we understand that seeking help for an eating disorder can be daunting.
 However, if you think that you or someone that you know may be showing signs of an eating disorder, it’s important to recognise that you’re not alone, and the most important first step is to seek specialist psychiatric help.

-Our Dubai psychiatrists and psychologists possess extensive experience in delivering high quality eating disorder treatment, and demonstrate a proven track record of enabling individuals to tackle their harmful eating behaviours and achieve long-lasting recovery.
+Our Dubai psychiatrists and psychologists possess extensive experience in delivering high quality eating disorder treatment in Dubai, and demonstrate a proven track record of enabling individuals to tackle their harmful eating behaviours and achieve long-lasting recovery.

 Cognitive behavioural therapy (CBT) in the treatment of eating disorders